-- Short-term impact and innovation of proposed research: Evaluate the short-term impact and novelty of the proposed research. - 2.
-Final product, including feasibility and timeline, which may include a plan for grant submission:
+Short-term impact and innovation of proposed research: Evaluate the short-term impact and novelty of the proposed research.

+2. Plan for grant submission:

-Evaluate the proposed final product.
-A strong application will have a detailed plan for producing this product, which may include a plan for grant submission at the end of the funding period.
-If grant submission is proposed, the application should identify the targeted agency, funding mechanism, and program for which the proposal with a clear timeline for submission and revision.
+Evaluate the plan for grant submission at the end of the funding period.
+The application should identify the targeted agency, funding mechanism, and program for which the proposal is planned, with a clear timeline for submission and revision.